 - Solvency risk and mismatching risk this is managed by us setting appropriate investment objectives as part of our actuarial valuation every three years.
-Mismatching risk is also partly addressed through investing in liability matching assets. - Manager risk this is managed by spreading the Section's assets over a range of managers, and through us regularly monitoring these managers. - Liquidity risk the Co-op Pensions Department estimates the cash needed each month to meet benefit payments, and ensures that sufficient cash is available, seeking advice where necessary. - Corporate governance risk this is managed through setting controls to limit concentration of investments in individual companies, and through regular discussions with and reporting on investment managers' approach to sustainability risks. - Custody risk this is managed by the safe custody of the assets is delegated to professional custodians either directly or via the use of pooled funds, with each manager appointing a custodian and being responsible for monitoring the custodian's activities. - Sponsor risk this is managed by regular assessments of the ability and willingness of the sponsor to support the Section. - Leverage risk this is managed by regular reviews of the amount and nature of any leveraged investments made by the Section's investment managers. - Hedging related risk the management of these risks is delegated to the Section's liability driven investment manager; we also review liability hedging risks each quarter as part of monitoring the manager.
+Mismatching risk is also partly addressed through investing in liability matching assets. - Manager risk this is managed by spreading the Bank Section's assets over a range of managers, and through us regularly monitoring these managers. - Liquidity risk the Co-op Pensions Department estimates the cash needed each month to meet benefit payments, and ensures that sufficient cash is available, seeking advice where necessary. - Corporate governance risk this is managed through setting controls to limit concentration of investments in individual companies, and through regular discussions with and reporting on investment managers' approach to sustainability risks. - Custody risk this is managed by the safe custody of the assets is delegated to professional custodians either directly or via the use of pooled funds, with each manager appointing a custodian and being responsible for monitoring the custodian's activities. - Sponsor risk this is managed by regular assessments of the ability and willingness of the sponsor to support the Bank Section. - Leverage risk this is managed by regular reviews of the amount and nature of any leveraged investments made by the Bank Section's investment managers. - Hedging related risk the management of these risks is delegated to the Bank Section's liability driven investment manager; we also review liability hedging risks each quarter as part of monitoring the manager. - Environmental, social and governance ("ESG") risk (including climate change) the Bank Section incorporates Pace's Responsible Investment Policy when implementing its investment strategy, and reports on this annually.
+It also reviews the policy each year to make sure it remains appropriate.
+We also engage with investment managers, and where appropriate and viable, exclude specific investments from the Bank Section's portfolios to comply with the policy.

-13.2 Defined Contribution Section
+14.2 Defined Contribution Section